What is an unstructured suit? (Is it right for you?)

 Let’s take a look at the unstructured jacket in a little more detail, with the aim of learning if it’s a worthwhile investment for you.

 You might recall that a full canvas suit is one that is manufactured with canvas throughout the chest portion of the jacket.
 It helps your suit or sportcoat to form to your body over time and also gives the suit some life.
-A traditional canvas is made of horse hair and the result is a springy, yet strong and resilient, material that makes possible that “soft roll” that we like to see when shaping garments.
+A traditional canvas is made of horse hair and the result is a springy, yet strong and resilient material.
+It makes possible that “soft roll” that we like to see when shaping garments.

 With an unstructured suit jacket, the use of canvas is minimized.
 For instance, it might not cover as much area as it would under normal circumstances, or it might be thinned down.
 As you can imagine, it’s a bit of a trade off.
 On the one hand, you want the canvas there to give the jacket some life, but sometimes you want a lightweight and breathable jacket, where shedding layers would be a good thing.